Wibble199/FoundryVTT-Terrain-Height-Tools/docs/api.md

 ### Returns

 If a terrain type with the given name or ID was not found, then `undefined`.
-If it was found, an object with the following properties:
+If it was found, a readonly object with the following properties:

 |Name|Type|Description|
 |-|-|-|